4 minute read

 Transcription

 G.W.
-Mitchell has always valued its relationships with the community and fellow San Antonio business partners… none quite like the Hoffman-Hayman Coffee Co. factory project in 1932, which jumpstarted G. W. Mitchell’s transition from residential housing to commercial buildings during the Great Depression.
+Mitchell has always valued its relationships with the community and fellow San Antonio business partners.
+This community support has helped in countless ways through its history, but none quite like the Hoffman-Hayman Coffee Co. factory project in 1932, which jumpstarted G. W. Mitchell’s transition from residential housing to commercial buildings during the rough years of the Great Depression.

 The Hoffman-Hayman Coffee Co. began with William R. Hoffman, who started a small coffee company under his name in San Antonio in 1899.
 Hoffman ran his company successfully for just over a decade until his death in 1912.
-His wife, Wilhelmina “Minnie” Menger continued her late husband’s legacy and brought in brothers Gustav and Rudolph Menger… Later that same year, William R Hoffmann Coffee merged with Merchant Coffee, owned by W. E. Hayman, and Hoffman-Hayman Coffee Co. was born.
+His wife, Wilhelmina “Minnie” Menger continued her late husband’s legacy and brought in brothers Gustav and Rudolph Menger to help keep the company running.
+Later that same year, William R Hoffmann Coffee merged with Merchant Coffee, owned by W. E. Hayman, and Hoffman-Hayman Coffee Co. was born.

-…In 1914 filled the largest ever order for San Antonio coffee — bulk purchase carried by eight wagons and sixteen horses to Ft.
+The company thrived over the next twenty years, and in 1914 filled the largest ever order for San Antonio coffee – a bulk purchase carried by eight wagons and sixteen horses to Ft.
 Sam Houston.
-In 1917 doubled production capacity when they bought out the Morrison Coffee Company… By 1922… H & H Coffee was selling successfully across Southwest Texas and as far as Oklahoma and Kansas City.
+Then, in 1917, the company doubled their production capacity when they bought out the Morrison Coffee Company and its assets.
+By 1922, just a year after G. W. Mitchell began operations, H & H Coffee was selling successfully across Southwest Texas and as far as Oklahoma and Kansas City.

 Source